open-telemetry/opentelemetry-ruby/exporter/otlp-logs/README.md

 [OpenTelemetry][opentelemetry-home] is an open source observability framework, providing a general-purpose API, SDK, and related tools required for the instrumentation of cloud-native software, frameworks, and libraries.

-OpenTelemetry provides a single set of APIs, libraries, agents, and collector services to capture distributed traces and metrics from your application.
+OpenTelemetry provides a single set of APIs, libraries, agents, and collector services to capture distributed traces, metrics and logs from your application.
 You can analyze them using Prometheus, Jaeger, and other observability tools.

 ## How does this gem fit in?